ThisisPatientEngagementcontent

 A person talking with a mental health specialist.

-• Taking medicines to reduce PTSD symptoms.
+• Medicines to reduce PTSD symptoms.

 Follow these instructions at home: